Cache-Control

 Header set Cache-Control "max-age=3600"

 6. Diagnosing cache headers with curl and DevTools.
-Run curl -I https://example.re to inspect response headers from the origin.
-Add -H "Cache-Control: no-cache" to bypass CDN caches and hit the origin directly.
+Run curl -sS -o /dev/null -D- https://example.re to inspect response headers.
+Major CDNs, including Cloudflare and CloudFront, ignore the request no-cache directive by default, so sending -H "Cache-Control: no-cache" does not bypass their caches.
+Reach the origin directly with a unique query string or by requesting the origin hostname.
 In browser DevTools, open the Network tab, select the request, and check the Response Headers section.
 Look for Age, X-Cache, and CF-Cache-Status headers to determine whether the response came from a CDN edge node or the origin.

 See also